Godse remark: Pragya Thakur axed from Parliament’s defence panel

 Later, she had apologised for her statement.

-However, Prime Minister Narendra Modi had said, "The remarks made about Gandhiji or Nathuram Godse are very bad and very wrong for society....
+However, Prime Minister Narendra Modi had said, "The remarks made about Gandhiji or Nathuram Godse are very bad and very wrong for society...
 She has sought an apology but I would never be able to forgive her fully."

 "Nathuram Godse was a deshbhakt, he is and will remain a deshbhakt.
 Those calling him a terrorist should instead look at themselves.
 They will be given a befitting reply in this election," the controversial leader had said while attending a roadshow.